 Shadowlands 'Empress Wu' is truly thelargest hosta we've EVER seen!
 This amazing hosta from Proven Winners will form a massive upright clump measuring 3-4 feet tall by 4-5 feet wide when mature.

-Huge, thick textured, slug-proof green leaves measure over 18" across.
+Huge, thick textured blue-green leaves measure over 18" across.
 Soft violet flowers in midsummer.
 Leathery leaves make this hosta more resistant to slug damage than others.

-Although Hostas will grow in a wide range of soil, they will perform their best in a soil that has abundant organic matter - compost, rotted manure, mulch, and the like.
+Although hostas will grow in a wide range of soil, they will perform their best in a soil that has abundant organic matter - compost, rotted manure, mulch, and the like.

 Recommended For You:

 - Sun exposure: